Slip And Fall Lawyer

 Slip and Fall Statistics in Montana

 Slips and falls are an unfortunate common occurrence and represent a major public health problem as reported by the Montana Chronic Disease Prevention & Health Promotion Bureau (DPHHS).
 Slips, trips, and falls make up the majority of general industry accidents according to the Occupational Safety and Health Administration (OSHA).
 Slip and falls cause 15% of all accidental deaths and are second only to car crashes as a cause of fatalities.
-Similarly, over 2.8 million older Americans visit Emergency Rooms for a fall each year according to the Centers for Disease Control and Prevention.
+Similarly, over 2.8 million older Americans visit Emergency Rooms for a fall each year according to the Centers for Centers for Disease Control and Prevention.
 Of these two million people, 25% are hospitalized.

 The State of Montana is also prone to slip and fall accidents.
 From 2012-2014, there were over 10,000 hospital admissions related to falls as recorded by DPHHS.
 This totaled to roughly 3,400 hospital admissions annually.
 Falls was also the leading cause of hospitalizations due to unintentional injury (57%).
 These numbers only capture part of the problem.
 Statistics relating to slip and fall injuries capture the entire population as a whole, meaning those who have fallen because of complications related to arthritis, diabetes, and other health concerns are included in the data.